Nonaz-jr/StudioWidgets/README.md

 listFrame:AddBottomPadding() -- add padding to VerticallyScalingListFrame

-listFrame:GetFrame().Parent = scrollFrame:GetContentFrame() -- scroll content will be the VerticallyScalingListFrame
+listFrame:GetFrame().Parent = scrollFrame:GetContentsFrame() -- scroll content will be the VerticallyScalingListFrame
 scrollFrame:GetSectionFrame().Parent = widgetGui -- set the section parent
 ```